-Our theoretical analysis predicts that the Nash equilibrium production should stand far from the observed production when the stability index $S(\mathbf{q}^)$ is high (Proposition 1), the total production capacity is high (Proposition 2), and the total production capacity is distributed evenly across firms (Proposition 3).
-We assess these predictions in the U.S. domestic airline industry over the period 2003:2016 using data from the Bureau of Transportation Statistics to estimate the demand for airlines tickets and aircraft cost functions fitting the linear-quadratic setup developed in Section 2.
-These data allow us to compute the stability index $S(\mathbf{q}^)$ and the volumes of transported passengers in the Nash equilibrium \mathbf{q}^ by each airline, which can then be compared to the actual observed number of transported passengers.
+Our theoretical analysis predicts that the Nash equilibrium production should stand far from the observed production when the stability index $S(\mathbf{q}^)$ is high (Proposition 1), the total production capacity is high (Proposition 2) and distributed evenly across firms (Proposition 3).
+We test these predictions on the US airline industry using data from the Bureau of Transportation Statistics over the 2003-2016 period.
+We estimate the demand for airlines tickets and aircraft costs fitting the linear-quadratic setup developed in Section 2.2.
+This allows us to compute the stability index $S(\mathbf{q}^)$ and the volumes of transported passengers in the Nash equilibrium \mathbf{q}^ by each airline, which can then be compared to the actual observed number of transported passengers.
+The results of these tests appear to be consistent with our theoretical predictions, though the linear-quadratic baseline model is plausibly a crude approximation of data reality.
+The constraints on available slots, aircrafts and seats possibly make the quadratic cost formulation a relevant approximation, while linear demand can be interpreted as a first-order approximation provided that prices and quantities do not vary too much in the route.